 3D scanning limbs with a Structure Sensor then 3D printing the prosthetic out of Ninjaflex is one reason why Open Bionics' hand will cost less than $1000 compared to $30,000+ rivals.

-“We've completed some huge developments since ," Payne explained.
+“We've completed some huge developments since [the competition]," Payne explained.
 “The hand is now half the weight, incredibly light, and looks a lot sleeker.
 The whole hand prints in just two parts."

 The 1.1 billion people who live with a disability are precisely the people wearable tech will best serve according to Grant Allen, a Technology Program Manager at Google.
 He refers to these highly customised, useful and hackable devices as 'extreme wearables'.